edwiinn/BigDataAssignment/Assignments/04_Recommendation_System_with_ALS/readme.md

 # Reccomendation System with ALS

-*engine.py* : Define the Reccomendation Engine and wrapping all spark related computation *app.py* : Flask web app that define RESTful API and its functionality *server.py* : Initialises a CherryPy web server for *app.py* and create Spark Context for *engine.py*
+*engine.py* : Define the Reccomendation Engine and wrapping all spark related computation <br>
+*app.py* : Flask web app that define RESTful API and its functionality <br> *server.py* : Initialises a CherryPy web server for *app.py* and create Spark Context for *engine.py*

 ## REST API :